Paris Mountain Press

 “Ahhh, we're getting good telemetry off the bird,” Howe said.

-The bridge screens now updated to reflect the data being transmitted by the second probe.
-As it moved rapidly away from Glendower the surrounding near-space to it displayed in detail to the crew.
+The bridge screens now updated to reflect the data transmitted by the second probe.
+As it moved rapidly away from Glendower, the surrounding near-space was displayed in detail to the crew.

 “Hal,” said Staumpitz, “are the optical instruments up and running?”